Community Structure

 I. Vowed monks (all genders) - Core members who are fully committed to the community for life and who take vows, including a vow of celibacy, to fully and faithfully serve God through this monastic community’s purpose to promote peace and justice in the world.
 This is the deepest level of commitment to the monastic tradition.
 Those who are interested will talk with Br.
 Stefan about these deeper levels of commitment.
 This is intended to be a relationship of lifelong mutual support.

 II.
 Vowed residents - Members committed to permanent residency within the community who vow to support the vision and the mission (outreach) of the community and to live their lives in interaction with all others in a Christ-like manner.
-But they may not want to commit to the vows of a monk in the community.
+They may not want to commit to the vows of a monk in the community.
 This is intended to be a relationship of lifelong mutual support.

 Visiting may be for a day, weekend, week, or up to one month.
 Personal discussion during visits will determine the possibility of a longer visit.
 Each person’s situation is determined individually.

-We are looking forward to your visit!
+We are looking forward to your visit, and can’t wait to tell you in person: Welcome Home!

 8:00 am - Morning Prayer